iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 # Blue-Green Rollout of a ML Model

-???+ warning "Doc TODO"
+???+ warning "Doc - to do"
     1. fix template chart location (all calls) to use repository after merging chart
     2. picture(s)
     3. verify sleep.sh and execintosleep.sh location
     4. error checking for required values in traffic-template

-???+ warning "Demo TODO"
+???+ warning "Demo - to do"
-    1. multiple models - issues with canary
-    2. kustomize
+    1. kustomize
-    3. mesh and external gateway
+    2. mesh and external gateway

 This tutorial shows how Iter8 can be used to implement a blue-green rollout of ML models hosted in a KServe modelmesh serving environment.
 In a blue-green rollout, a percentage of inference requests are directed to a candidate version of the model.
 The remaining requests go to the primary, or initial, version of the model.
 Iter8 enables a blue-green rollout by automatically configuring the network to distribute inference requests.